deniseOme/presentations/README.md

 # Posters & Slides

-This repository contains posters and slides of my presentation at conferences on behalf of the Open Targets Consortium.
+This repository contains posters and slides of my presentations at conferences on behalf of the Open Targets Consortium.